rochelleterman/PS239T/Syllabus.md

 * R and RStudio (latest versions)
 * A scientific Python distribution including Python, iPython and iPython notebooks, and major packages.

 This requires a computer that can handle all this software.
-Almost any mac will do the job.
+Almost any Mac will do the job.
+Most Windows machines are fine too if they have enough space and memory.

 See [Install.md](Install.md) for more information.
+We will be having an **InstallFest** on September 4 for those students experiencing difficulties downloading and installing the requisite software.

 ####Books and Other Resources

 There are no official textbooks for this class.
 There is a list of topic-specific tutorials and resources in the GitHub repo in the document `resources.md`.
 If you find a good online resources, you are encouraged to add to the document.

 ##5.
-Curriculum Outline
+Curriculum Outline / Schedule

-The following is a sketchy outline of the curriculum.
-Applications will be drawn from the following list, depending on interest: automated text analysis, machine learning, geospatial analysis, network analysis, data collection via APIs, crowdsourcing and online experiments, and data visualization.
-We will include a range of substantive topics from which to draw our data and examples, including humanities oriented topics, to demonstrate the broad application of such tools across all realms of social inquiry.

-1. **Sept 1** - Introduction
+1. **Sept 1** - Introduction (InstallFest on Sept 4)
 2. **Sept 8** - Unix, Bash, and Git
 3. **Sept 15** - Python 1 (Basics)
 4. **Sept 22** - Python 2 (Pythonic Code)